betterwithdata/dnikit/.github/ISSUE_TEMPLATE/bug_template.md

 ---
 # Bug Report
 If this is something you can debug and fix?
 Send a pull request.
 Bug fixes, documentation fixes, and other contributions are welcome.
-Please use the other issue template for a [**Feature Request**](https://github.com/apple/dnikit/issues/new?assignees=&labels=&template=feature_request_template.md&title=).
+Please use the other issue template for a [**Feature Request**](https://github.com/apple/deepview/issues/new?assignees=&labels=&template=feature_request_template.md&title=).
 **One sentence summary of PR:**

 ## Checklist
 ( Replace '[ ]' with '[x]' if completed. )

-    - [ ] I've checked [the issues list](https://github.com/apple/dnikit/issues) to make sure a bug for this is not already filed.
+    - [ ] I've checked [the issues list](https://github.com/apple/deepview/issues) to make sure a bug for this is not already filed.
-    - [ ] I've updated to the latest version of DNIKit.
+    - [ ] I've updated to the latest version of DeepView.
-    - [ ] I've searched the [documentation](https://apple.github.io/dnikit/index.html), if appropriate, and found no answer.
+    - [ ] I've searched the [documentation](https://apple.github.io/deepview/index.html), if appropriate, and found no answer.

 ## Description